etheralpha/project-sunshine/README.md

 	- How do we improve it?
 	- Resources (list of important links)
 1. The file name **MUST** be the same as the metric's `id` in `data/metrics.yml`.
-1. The goal is to provide and overview with link to resources for furth learning, action, dashboard, and tools.
+1. The goal is to provide an overview with links to resources for further learning, action, dashboard, and tools.
 The goal (at least at the moment) is not to be an authoritative informational source, but a gateway to existing established resources.

 ---